bitwes/Gut/README.md

 * `gut.p(text, level=0, indent=0)` print info to the GUI and console (if enabled.)

 * `gut.pause_before_teardown()` This method will cause Gut to pause before it moves on to the next test.
 This is useful for debugging, for instance if you want to investigate the screen or anything else after a test has finished executing.
 See also `set_ignore_pause_before_teardown`
 * `yield_for(time_in_seconds)` Basically this simplifies the code needed to pause the test execution for a number of seconds.
 This is useful if your test requires things to play out in real time before making an assertion.
 There are more details in the Yielding section.
 It is designed to be used with the `yield` built in.
 The following example will pause your test execution (and only the test execution) for 5 seconds before continuing.
-You must call `end_test()` in any test that has a yield in it or execution will not continue.
+You must call an assert or `pending` or `end_test()` after a yield or the test will never stop running.
   * `yield(yield_for(5), YIELD)`
-* `end_test()` This must be called in any test that has a `yield` in it (regardless of what is yielded to) so that Gut knows when the test has completed.
+* `end_test()` This can be called instead of an assert or `pending` to end a test that has yielded.

 ### <a name="gut_methods"> Methods for Configuring the Execution of Tests
 These methods would be used inside the Scene's script (`templates/gut_main.gd`) to load and execute scripts as well as inspect the results of a run and change how Gut behaves.
 These methods must all be called on the Gut object that was instantiated.
 In the case of the provided template, this would be `tester`.